haskell/blog.haskell.org/content/cabal-comment-preserving-parser/index.md

 I appreciate greatly the opportunity to work on cabal and solve a problem that helps Haskell programmers :)
-I also want to thank the people in my life who believed in me when I needed help, without you I wouldn't be who I am today :)
+I also want to thank the people in my life who believed in me when I needed help, without you I wouldn't be who I am today. :)

 [^1]: Common Architecture for Building Applications and Libraries, _Cabal_
 [^2]: The printer part doesn't even work like we mentioned in the pre-amble,